What is the least number of moves needed to solve the k-peg Towers of Hanoi problem?

-We introduce now some preliminary terminology and notations.
-We indicate $n$ disks with the number $1\ldots n$, with the convention that the disk $j$ is \emph{larger} than the disk $i$ if and only if $j>i$.
+We introduce now some preliminary terminology and notation.
+We label $n$ disks with the number $1\ldots n$, with the convention that the disk $j$ is \emph{larger} than the disk $i$ if and only if $j>i$.
 We use the symbol $\infty$ to indicate a free peg.
-The triple $\textbf{(j,i,t)}$, with $1\le j<i\le\infty$ and $j<t\le \infty$, denotes that $j$ moves from being on $i$ to be placed on $t$.
+The triple $\textbf{(j,i,t)}$, with $1\le j<i\le\infty$ and $j<t\le \infty$, denotes that the disk $j$ moves from being on the disk $i$ to be placed on the disk $t$.
 We say that \textbf{$j\leq n$ is freed on a peg}, when it moves for the first time (i.e. when we find for the first time the move $(j,j+1,\infty)$ or, in the case $j=n$ the move $(j,\infty,\infty)$).

-\begin{definition} A sequence of moves is said \textbf{demolishing sequence} if: \begin{enumerate} \item it ends its moves with the triple $(n,\infty,\infty)$, \item the triple $(n,\infty,\infty)$ appears exactly once \end{enumerate} We can always split a no-demolishing sequence $S$ solving the Tower oh Hanoi problem in a \textbf{demolishing phase} and in a\textbf{ reconstructing phase}, we call demolishing phase the moves until the first triple $(n,\infty,\infty)$, and reconstructing phase the remaining moves. \end{definition} \begin{definition} Given a sequence of moves $S$ of $n$ disks, we denote with $C_S(j)$ the number of moves of a disk $j$ in $S$. $C_S(j)$ is said cost of $j$.
-For simplicity, when it is obviuos, we will delete $S$ from $C_S(j)$. \end{definition} Let $H_4(n)$ be the minimum number of moves needed to transfer a Tower of Hanoi of $n$ disks with $4$ pegs.
+\begin{definition} A sequence of moves is said to be \textbf{demolishing sequence} if: \begin{enumerate} \item it ends its moves with the triple $(n,\infty,\infty)$ and \item the triple $(n,\infty,\infty)$ appears exactly once. \end{enumerate} We can always split a general sequence $S$ solving the Tower of Hanoi problem into a \textbf{demolishing phase} and a\textbf{ reconstructing phase}, we call demolishing phase the moves until the first triple $(n,\infty,\infty)$, and reconstructing phase the remaining moves. \end{definition}

+Let $H_k(n)$ be the minimum number of moves needed to transfer a Tower of Hanoi of $n$ disks with $k$ pegs.
 We have: